 Labels and clear Heat Shrink

-Combines easy and look of labels with durability
+Combines easy application, the look of labels, and durability

 You can use vinyl tape or even reflective tape under heat shrink